ALIYA2Group/Mod20_Segment_1/README.md

 Data gathering: Jupyter Notebook, Pandas
 Cleaning and dropping fields: Jupyter Notebook, Pandas
 ML section: Jupyter Notebook, Pandas, R, VScode IDE, Keras, Matplotlib, Scikit-Learn, TensorFlow
-Data Storage: SQlite, PostgreSQL
+Data Storage: SQLite, PostgreSQL, Mongo
-Interaction web page: VScode IDE, Javascript, HTML, CSS, Flask, D3.js library
+Interaction web page: VScode IDE, Javascript, HTML, CSS, Flask, D3.js library, Heruko

-•	For example, data cleaning and data storage will be completed using two different tools.

 •	How will the dashboard be built?
-The daseboard will be built on the right side of the web paga, we can use the panel to play the visualized animation graph or show the data on a specific time.
+The dashboard will be built on the right side of the web page, we can use the panel to play the visualized animation graph or show the data on a specific time.

 ## Data Cleaning and Analysis
-ex.
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-ex.
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+Mongo and/or Postgres is the database we intend to use depending on the size of the data.

 # Machine Learning Model